Skip to Content

 • Cost $3.49 / ounce

 This is the one that I was most surprised about!
-Glossy Accents is super for magazine collage AND is fun to use to make hard coatings on other elements!
+Glossy Accents is super for collaging thinner papers AND is fun to use to make hard coatings on other elements!
+In Florida it takes a long time to dry, it might dry faster in your neck of the woods.
+If you are going to use thick Glossy Accents to make things shiny, it is a good idea to leave it overnight to dry and set completely.

 Get Glossy Accents at Scrapbook.com